 Some people spend all of their available money, some people tend to save it.
 That's no judgment against spenders: How you manage your money can help you choose which type of account may make sense for you.

-Traditional accounts preserve more money to spend today while Roth accounts provide more money to spend in the future.
+Other things equal, and assuming contributions of similar size, traditional accounts preserve more money to spend today while Roth accounts tend to provide more money to spend in the future.
 Traditional 401(k), 403(b), and IRA contributions leave money in your pocket because they generally lower your current taxable income.
 But these tax savings can help you reach your retirement goal only if you invest them.
 If you spend your tax savings, it's not going to help you when you retire.

-On the other hand, a similar contribution amount to a Roth account reduces the amount of money left in your pocket, because you pay taxes on your contributions up front.
+On the other hand, a contribution to a Roth account reduces the amount of money left in your pocket compared with a similar contribution to a traditional account, because you pay taxes on your contributions up front.
 If you’re like many people who tend to spend their take-home pay, opting for a Roth and thus having less available to spend might be a good thing when it comes to your retirement savings.
 In other words, because you’ve already paid your taxes today, you get more to spend tomorrow.

 The following hypothetical illustration can demonstrate how this works.
 Consider 3 investors: Sara, Brian, and Sam.
 They each will save $5,000 this year, invest the money in an IRA earning a constant 7% per year, and then compare their balances 30 years from now.
 Sara uses a traditional IRA, and she is a disciplined saver.
 She will invest the tax refund she gets for contributing to a traditional IRA in a taxable brokerage account.
 Brian and Sam, unlike Sara, are both spenders, meaning that they tend to spend whatever pay they take home, including whatever tax refund their IRA contributions may help generate.
 But while Brian, like Sara, uses a traditional IRA, Sam uses a Roth IRA.